← All posts

 The Calorie Traps at MOD

 Extra virgin olive oil: At 120 calories per tablespoon, this is the single most calorie-dense item at MOD.
 Most people think of oil as a light finishing touch.
-Four tablespoons — easy to apply when finishing a pizza — is 480 calories of pure fat before the pizza itself.
+Four tablespoons spread across a pizza — easy to do — is 480 calories of pure fat before the pizza itself.

 The Mega crust: Already covered, but worth repeating: 980 calories before toppings.
 If you're ordering a Mega, you've already committed to a heavy meal — the toppings are almost secondary.